ni/niveristand-ballard-arinc429-custom-device/README.md

 ## License

-The VeriStand Communications Bus Template is licensed under an MIT-style license (see LICENSE).
+This Ballard ARINC 429 custom device is licensed under an MIT-style license (see LICENSE).
 Other incorporated projects may be licensed under different licenses.
 All licenses allow for non-commercial and commercial use.